icarecti/chatgpt_macro_for_texstudio/README.md

 # ChatGPT for TeXstudio

 Enhance your TeXstudio experience with the power of AI!
-This macro leverages OpenAI's technology to provide intelligent suggestions and improvements to your LaTeX documents.
+These macros leverage OpenAI's technology to provide intelligent suggestions and improvements to your LaTeX documents.
 Watch this video to see it in action:

 https://user-images.githubusercontent.com/79723245/230682343-96f56329-1ad7-4c60-bae3-f6a15741df59.mp4